Islamic design

 • taking appropriate, pre-planned action.

-I should have included at the head of this list, if it is at all possible, the capability of identifying an attack before it launches – though, to a large extent, this is the province of the normal security organisations.
+I should have included at the head of this list, if it is at all possible, the capability of identifying and pre-empting an attack before it launches – though, to a large extent, this is the province of the normal security organisations and their intelligence capabilities.

 The first area to look at is the character of the likely attack.
 There are sufficient weapons in Qatar for these to be the main area of concern of most individuals worried about attacks against the person.
 Essentially we are talking about small arms – relatively low velocity, hand held guns.
 Many people own them and it is common to see them at various celebrations as well as being a popular and historically natural adjunct to camping and life in the desert.
 It follows from this that a number of guns are carried in cars if not on people’s persons.